Introduction to Evaluations

 A spillover effect occurs when a program intended to help targeted participants unintentionally impacts the comparison group as well (either positively or negatively).
 The comparison group is supposed to represent outcomes had the program not been implemented (see counterfactual).
 If this comparison group has been touched by the program, its role mimicking the counterfactual is now compromised, and the ensuing impact measure may be biased.
-There are ways of mitigating spillover effects, for example, changing the level of randomization.
+There are ways of mitigating spillover effects, such as by changing the level of randomization.

 For example, one source of sickness may be drinking contaminated water.
 But another source is playing with neighboring children who are themselves sick.
-If I am in the control group, and the program treats my neighbors, and those neighbors are no longer sick, that reduces my chance of getting sick.
-And even though I may be in the control group, I have now been affected by the treatment of my neighbors.
-I would no longer represent a good comparison group.
-This is known as a spillover effect, in particular a positive spillover.
-To mitigate this, we could randomize at the community level.
-Doing so would mean that if our community were assigned to the control group, I and all of my neighbors would share the same status.
-I would be less likely to play with children from a different community and therefore less likely be impacted by the intervention.
-Or if assigned to the treatment group, we would not positively impact others.
+If I am in the comparison group, and the program treats my neighbors so that those neighbors are no longer sick, my changes of getting sick are reduced.
+As such, I have now been affected by the treatment of my neighbors, despite being in the comparison group, and would no longer represent a good counterfactual.
+This is known as a spillover effect, in this case a positive spillover.
+To mitigate the possibility of spillovers, we could randomize at the community level so that everyone in the same community shares the same status of being in either the treatment or comparison group.
+Children in a treatment group community would be less likely to impact children in a comparison group community.

-Another possibility is that my household has been assigned to the control group, but my neighbor is in the treatment group, and so my mother knows their water is clean, and she sends me to their house to drink.
-In a sense, I am finding my way into the treatment group, even though I was assigned to the control group.
-When people deliberately defy their treatment designation (knowingly or unknowingly), and as a result, outcomes are altered, this would be considered a crossover effect.
+Another possibility is that my household has been assigned to the comparison group, but my neighbor is in the treatment group, and my mother knows their water is clean and sends me to their house to drink.
+In a sense, I am finding my way into the treatment group, even though I was assigned to the comparison group.
+This is called a crossover effect, which happens when people defy their treatment designation (knowingly or unknowingly) and outcomes are altered as a result.
 As with spillovers, by crossing over I no longer represent a good comparison group—since I have clearly been affected by the existence of the program.
 As before, changing the level of randomization could mitigate crossover effects.

 4. Mechanics of Randomization

-Once the unit and method of randomization have been determined, it is time to randomly assign individuals, households, communities, or any unit to either the treatment or control group.
+Once the unit and method of randomization have been determined, it is time to randomly assign individuals, households, communities, or any unit to either the treatment or comparison group.

-Generally to start with, we need a list of (individual, household head, or village) names.
-Next, there are several ways to proceed.
-We could write all names onto a small piece of paper, put those pieces of paper into a basket, shake the basket up, close our eyes and pull one thousand pieces of paper out.
-Those will make up the treatment group and the remainder could be the control group. (or vice versa) We may do this as part of a public lottery.
-Similarly, we could go down the list, one-by-one and flip a coin to determine treatment status.
+Generally, to start with, we need a list of (individual, household head, or village) names.
+We then randomly select, such as by flipping a coin or pulling names out of a hat, those who will be in the treatment group, with the remaining names in the comparison group (or vice versa).
+This could also be done as part of a public lottery.
 However, we don’t always divide the study population exactly in half.
-We may wish to include 30 percent in the treatment group and 70 in the control.
+We may wish to include 30 percent in the treatment group and 70 in the comparison.
 Or if we had a phase-in method with three periods, we may want to divide the population into three groups.
-Also very common, we will test multiple treatments at the same time—also requiring several groups.
+We may also wish to test multiple treatments at the same time, which would also require several groups.
 In these more sophisticated evaluation designs, a coin flip will not suffice.
-Typically, we will write a computer program to randomly assign names to groups.
+Instead, randomization is typically done through a computer program.

 Sometimes we do not have a list beforehand.
-For example, if individuals enter a clinic with symptoms of malaria, the decision of whether to administer the World Health Organization’s standard “DOTS” treatment or an enhanced alternative must be made on-the-spot, called spot-randomization.
+For example, if individuals enter a clinic with symptoms of malaria, the decision of whether to administer the World Health Organization’s standard “DOTS” treatment or an enhanced alternative must be made on the spot.
 The treatment could be determined by the nurse at the clinic using the flip of a coin.
-But we may be concerned that the nurse would ignore the random assignment if she has an opinion of which treatment is better and which patients are more “deserving” than others.
 Alternatives could include computerized or cell-phone based randomization.

-Frequently, the target population is divided into subgroups before randomizing.
+Frequently, the target population is divided into subgroups, known as strata, before randomizing.
 For example, a group of individuals can be divided into smaller groups based on gender, ethnicity, or age.
-Or villages could be divided into geographic regions.
 This division into subgroups before randomization is called stratification.
-Then the randomization exercise takes place within each of the strata (subgroups).
-This is done to ensure that the treatment and control groups have balanced proportions of treatment and control within each group.
-It is conceivable that with a small sample, we find that without stratifying, we end up with more females in our treatment group than males.
+Then the randomization exercise takes place within each of the strata.
+This is done to ensure that the proportion of treatment and comparison groups are balanced within each group so that researchers can understand whether the effect of the treatment varies by subgroup.
+For example, researchers may be interested in knowing whether a treatment affects female headed households differently than male headed households, but it is conceivable that without stratification we would end up with too few female headed households to be able to draw any conclusions about heterogeneous effects.
+Stratifying the sample according to the gender of the household head avoids this problem.
 The primary purpose of stratification is statistical and relates to sample size.
 The decision to stratify has no bearing on whether the results are biased.

 5. Sample Selection and Sample Size

-Once again, let’s take our example of waterborne illness in a community.
-And let us assume that we have chosen to distribute chlorine tablets to households to test their impact on the incidence of diarrhea.
-But let us also assume that we only have a very limited budget for our test phase, and so we would like to minimize the number of households that are included in the survey while still ensuring that we can know whether any change in incidence is due to the chlorine tablets and not to random chance.
+Once again, let’s take our example of waterborne illness in a community, and let us assume that we have chosen to distribute chlorine tablets to households to test their impact on the incidence of diarrhea.
+But let us also assume that we only have a very limited budget for our test phase, so we would like to minimize the number of households that are included in the survey while still ensuring that we can attribute any changes in incidence to the chlorine tablets and not to random chance.
 How many households should receive the tablets, and how many should be surveyed?
 Is five households enough?
 100?
 200?
-How many households should be in the control group?
-Tests for statistical power help us answer these questions.
+How many households should be in the comparison group?
+Power calculations help us answer these questions.